danielzak/scaleout-studio-tutorial/mnist-helloworld/readme.md

 3. Select _1 CPU_, _2 RAM_ to start receive an instance with 1 virtual CPU and 2 GB ram from the Kubernestes cluster.
 4. Wait for a minute and click the link to the notebook in the list under Lab Session

-## Add modules to the instance
+## Add required modules to the instance
 We need to add some additional Python modules to the setup provided in the minimal-notebook.
-There are several ways to do this, but we'll install using pip in the Jupyter console.
+There are several ways to do this, but we'll install using pip in the Jupyter Terminal.

-1. Open Jupyter console by ...
+1. Open Jupyter Terminal by clicking the + sign in the top left corner and select _Terminal_ (under other)
-2. Install tensorflow in console by typing **pip install tensorflow**.
+2. Install tensorflow in the terminal by entering **pip install tensorflow**.
-3. When the status indication in the bottom left corner says _Idle_ (it can be _Busy_ or _Idle_) run **pip freeze** to list all installed Python modules.
-If _tensorflow_ is not in the list, repeat step 2. and 3. until it is.
+3. When the status indication in the bottom left corner says _Idle_ (it can be _Busy_ or _Idle_), install Matplotlib by entering **pip install matplotlib**
-4. Install matplotlib the same way.
+4. Run **pip freeze** to check installed Python libraries. _tensorflow_ and _matplotlib_ should now be in the list.

 ## Run the notebook
 In this folder there is a full Jupyter notebook with the example.
 You can upload it to the Lab session and just run it, or open it on your computer and work through the example line by line.